kaldas/kaldas.github.io/_posts/2021-05-11-going-to-qcon-this-year.markdown

 During the conference, I was particularly drawn to the track on building modern backends because it aligns closely with the work I have been doing.
 The speakers offered valuable insights and practical advice on how to build scalable and efficient backends using the latest technologies and best practices.

 I had the opportunity to attend a talk that focused on the topic of moving from cloud-hosted to cloud-native solutions.
-The speaker, a seasoned expert in the field, shared his insights and experiences in helping companies transition their applications and infrastructure to cloud-native environments.
+The speaker, a seasoned expert in the field, shared her insights and experiences in helping companies transition their applications and infrastructure to cloud-native environments.

 What particularly caught my attention was the speaker's emphasis on the importance of understanding the benefits and challenges of cloud-native solutions before making the transition.
 She highlighted that while cloud-native solutions offer many advantages, such as greater scalability and flexibility, they require a different approach to application design and development.